sunfounder/esp32-starter-kit/docs/source/arduino/basic_projects/ar_bluetooth.rst

         <iframe src=https://create.arduino.cc/editor/sunfounder01/388f6d9d-65bf-4eaa-b29a-7cebf0b92f74/preview?embed style="height:510px;width:100%;margin:10px 0" frameborder=0></iframe>

 #.
-To avoid UUID conflicts, it is recommended to randomly generate three new UUIDs using the |link_uuid| provided by the Bluetooth SIG, and fill them in the following lines of code.
+To avoid UUID conflicts, it is recommended to randomly generate three new UUIDs using the |link_uuid|, and fill them in the following lines of code.

     .. code-block:: arduino